Meet Our Music Director!

 Guillermo Figueroa, Music Director

-One of the most versatile and respected musical artists of his generation—renowned as conductor, violinist, violist, and concertmaster—Guillermo Figueroa is the Principal Conductor of The Santa Fe Symphony Orchestra & Chorus.
-He also serves as the Music Director of the Music in the Mountains Festival in Colorado, Music Director of the Lynn Philharmonia in Florida, and is the founder of the highly acclaimed Figueroa Music and Arts Project in Albuquerque.
-Additionally, he was the Music Director of both the New Mexico Symphony and the Puerto Rico Symphony.
+One of the most versatile and respected musical artists of his generation—renowned as conductor, violinist, violist, and concertmaster—Guillermo Figueroa is the Music Director of The Santa Fe Symphony Orchestra & Chorus.
+He also serves as Music Director of the Lynn Philharmonia in Florida, and was the conductor and Artistic Director of the Music in the Mountains Festival in Colorado for many years.
+He is the founder of the highly acclaimed Figueroa Music and Arts Project in Albuquerque.
+Additionally, he was Music Director of the New Mexico Symphony and the Puerto Rico Symphony.
 With the Puerto Rico orchestra, he performed to critical acclaim at Carnegie Hall in 2003, the Kennedy Center in 2004, and Spain in 2005.

 International appearances include the Toronto Symphony, Iceland Symphony, the Baltic Philharmonic in Poland, Orquesta del Teatro Argentino in La Plata, Xalapa (Mexico), the Orquesta de Cordoba in Spain, and the Orquesta Sinfonica de Chile.
 In the U.S., he has appeared with the symphony orchestras of Detroit, New Jersey, Memphis, Phoenix, Colorado, Tucson, Fairfax, San Jose, Juilliard Orchestra, and the New York City Ballet at Lincoln Center.